 Stereotypes of the Market Crowd Behavior

-He thinks he is an advanced trader since he read a great many articles and books on trading.
-He even developed his own trading strategy based on the knowledge gained.
+He thinks he is an advanced trader since he has read a ton of articles and books on trading.
+He has even developed his own trading strategy based on the acquired knowledge.

-The first thing which Bob does after turning his computer on is launching a trading terminal.
-There are many currency charts opened there – he flicks through the charts in search for any trading signals
+The first thing Bob does after turning on his computer is launch a trading terminal.
+There are many currency charts opened there – he flicks through them searching for any trading signal.

 Unfortunately, his first attempt to find a market entry point has failed.

-«Why else would I have opened the terminal!» says Bob. «I need to open a trade».
+«But I've already opened the terminal anyways!» says Bob. «I need to open a trade».
 After setting the task Bob begins to monitor signals more carefully…

-When he discovers a signal that doesn’t really exist, he opens a Buy trade and writes down his thoughts in his trading diary since he thinks himself as a solid trader:
+When he discovers a signal that doesn’t really exist, he opens a Buy trade and writes down his thoughts in his trading journal since he considers himself to be a serious trader:

-Next, Bob thinks how to take profit not to miss it anyway… «Well… why don’t I set take-profit?» Without stopping to think, he places a Take-Profit order about 20 points away from the current price.
+The next step for Bob is to think about how to take profit and not to actually miss it… «Well… why don’t I just set the take-profit?» So, wthout further consideration he places a Take-Profit order about 20 points away from the current price.

-Well, his trade has been opened without stop-loss and the price moves neither here nor there.
+So, his trade has been opened without the stop-loss and the price doesn't seem to move in any particular direction.

-«While the market is «sleeping», I’d better go and play a shooting game,» says Bob.
+«While the market is inactive, I’d better go and play some shooting game,» says Bob.

-After half an hour has passed, he remembers that he should check out the terminal… When looks at the screen, he sees that the price has dropped by another 50 points and he has got a floating loss at $50 on his account.
+After half an hour he remembers that it's time to check the terminal… Looking at the screen, he sees that the price has dropped by another 50 points and now he's got a floating loss at $50 on his account.

-Bob is wondering: «How is that?
-I have seen that for the first time in my life!
-The price will certainly not keep moving down since it has hit the long-term moving average this time.
-It’s 100% guaranteed reversal!» Then he buys the same amount of currency, i.e. he doubles up his position against the impulse.
+Bob is wondering: «How is that possible?
+I have never seen anything like this in my life!
+The price will definitely not keep moving down since it has hit the long-term moving average this time.
+And it’s a 100% guaranteed reversal!» Then he buys the same amount of currency, i.e. he doubles up his position against the impulse.

-After half an hour has passed, the price has bounced off slightly, and his floating loss has turned into a small profit.
-Inspired by the thought that things are going as he suggested, he decides to set stop-loss eventually (to protect himself against losses) at the weekly low level.
+After another half an hour, the price has slightly bounced off, and Bob's floating loss has turned into a small profit.
+Inspired by the feeling that everything seems to be going according to his plan, he finally decides to set the stop-loss (to protect himself against losses) at the weekly low level.

-The price starts to move here and there surprisingly and makes Bob’s Stop-Loss order trigger at loss of $150.
-Bob opens his eyes wide and asks himself a question: «How’s that?
-By the way, the moving average is long-term…»
+The price starts to rapidly move up and down, eventually making Bob’s Stop-Loss order trigger at a loss of $150.
+Bob sits there wide-eyed asking himself a question: «How could it be?!
+The moving average is long-term…»

-The moral of the story is as follows: there are behavioral stereotypes in trading that enabled me to make a «portrait» of Bob.
+The moral of the story is simple, though: there are behavioral stereotypes in trading that made it possible to come up with a «portrait» of Bob.

-Next, we’re going to switch from comical things to a bit more serious ones and consider basic stereotypes of the market crowd behavior.
+Now let's move onto a bit more serious topic and take a look at the basic stereotypes of the market crowd behavior.

-We will consider the behavior that affects the market itself directly, for example: opening a trade, placing a Buy Limit order, etc. Various psychological aspects and violation of money management rules will not be taken into account.
+We will take into account the behavior that affects the market directly, for example: opening a trade, placing a Buy Limit order, etc. We won't look at various psychological aspects and poor money management.

 So, let’s start.